The Knockturnal

 Taylor Acorn is One Hundred Percent that Emo Pop Punk Rock Girl Next Door

 The Knockturnal sat down with pop-punk artist Taylor Acorn—just one night after she embarked on her solo tour for her second studio album, Poster Child.
-Taylor isn’t your average emo girl next door, but she will satisfy all your nostalgic, musical needs.
+Taylor isn’t your average emo girl next door, but she will satisfy all your nostalgic musical needs.
 Her sound and her career trajectory prove she’s only growing—and going up.
 Starting off in country and making her way into the emo pop punk rock scene seems to be exactly where Acorn should be.
-Adding her own mix of music that will make you jump and/or head bang with songs like Hangman and Crashing Out.
-It’s safe to say Taylor Acorn is here to stay and also please don’t leave us we need more, like a lot more.
+Adding her own mix of music that will make you jump and/or headbang with songs like Hangman and Crashing Out.
+It’s safe to say Taylor Acorn is here to stay, and also, please don’t leave us, we need more, like a lot more.

 Taylor Acorn Gramercy Theater

-What is something you’re really proud of since starting your career?
+The Knockturnal: What is something you’re really proud of since starting your career?

-To be honest, all of it.
-For nine years I was an independent artist.
+Taylor Acorn: To be honest, all of it.
+For nine years, I was an independent artist.
 Everything we got to do—like traveling to the UK or playing a festival in Germany—were all amazing stepping stones.
 I really try to take everything one day at a time and be grateful for it.
 Especially with how social media works, you never really know what’s guaranteed tomorrow, so I’ve always been adamant about staying in the moment.

 Being able to write, record, and release a second album is a really cool achievement for me, because with the first one I genuinely thought, “This might be the only one I ever get to do.”
 The fact that I got to make another one—and this time while signed to a label—is amazing.
 I’m still wrapping my head around it.

-You’ve done so many festivals since starting your career.
+The Knockturnal: You’ve done so many festivals since starting your career.
 How would you describe the difference between your personal shows and festivals?

-They’re both wonderful.
+Taylor Acorn: They’re both wonderful.
 I love headlining shows and intimate settings because I get a longer set, which is always nice.
 Festivals are different—you have about 25 minutes to put on the best show possible, show your character, everything.
 It’s hard, but it’s also great because you can grow your audience.

 Sometimes people who might be haters online see the live set and completely change their tune.

 At my own shows, I know people are there for me.
-So if I stumble, or trip over my words, we laugh—we have fun.
+So if I stumble or trip over my words, we laugh—we have fun.
 We get to do more out-of-the-box things.
 On this tour, for example, we have a giant spinning wheel with songs we don’t usually get to play.
 Whatever it lands on, we perform.
 It makes the show really personal.

 Festivals, on the other hand, are just so cool because you get to see so many different bands you’re inspired by.
 They’re both very different but in the best ways.

-Was it intentional having “Home Videos” on the album, placed between songs mostly about relationships?
+The Knockturnal: Was it intentional having “Home Videos” on the album, placed between songs mostly about relationships?

-Yes and no. I’m a very nostalgically driven person—I love nostalgia.
+Taylor Acorn: Yes and no. I’m a very nostalgically driven person—I love nostalgia.
 I still listen to the same bands I’ve loved for years.
 Before I play a show, I listen to Counting Crows.

 When we wrote that song, I didn’t expect it to take the turn it did.
 But it felt important to nod back to that part of myself that craves the earlier parts of my life.
 To be honest, I wasn’t sure if anyone would think it meshed with the rest of the album.
 I was nervous to send it to the label, but when they said it was one of their favorites, I was excited because I love it.